 The information you provide on the FAFSA determines your Expected Family Contribution (EFC) and your eligibility for federal, state, and university funds.

-- be enrolled or accepted for enrollment as an admitted student in an eligible degree or certificate program
+- Be enrolled or accepted for enrollment as an admitted student in a degree-granting program or financial aid eligible certificate program.
+(Students enrolled in non-degree programs may apply for a private loan).

 October 1 (All Students and Parents)